 Much of the extra virgin olive oil found in stores is fake.
-That’s why my family has exclusively used Kasandrinos extra virgin olive oil since April 2019, when I met Tony Kasandrinos at the Paleo f(x) show* in Austin, TX.
+That’s why my family has exclusively used Kasandrinos extra virgin olive oil since April 2019, when I met Tony Kasandrinos at the Paleo f(x) convention in Austin, TX.

 In this review, I’ll tell you everything you need to know about olive oil in general and explain why we’ve been loyal to Kasandrinos, despite the countless alternatives available at the grocery store.